cansyl/MDeePred/README.md

 #### [Numpy 1.14.5](https://pypi.python.org/pypi/numpy/1.13.3)

-## How to run pre-trained ready-to-use MDeePred models to generate DTI predictions
+## How to run pre-trained ready-to-use MDeePred models for binding affinity predictions

 **Output of the script:**